Koratsu/Koratsu/README.md

 Some things are worth following before they make sense.

 A question becomes a note.
 A note becomes a file.
 Sometimes it turns into something useful; sometimes it only changes the question.
-I like the bit in between — when it can still become something else.
+I like the bit in between, when it can still become something else.

 This is where a few of those things end up.